Tine-m/transaction/README.md

 💡 **The second SELECT does not see the update** (if the query is made by another transaction).

-🔍 Examine this yourself in MySQL Workbench.
+### 🔍 Verify this scenario in MySQL Workbench.
 [Go to Exercise](exercise1.md)

 ---

 ## 📌 Committed Reads
-- We want to modify data and we want to work on most updated (committed) data.
+- We want to modify data and we want to work on the most updated (committed) data.
 - If you **query data and then modify it** within the same transaction, other transactions **can still change or delete** the same rows unless you lock the data.
 - To avoid inconsistencies, use ```FOR UPDATE``` to ensure you work with the latest committed values and lock the data row.